 Some window vacs also come with a spray bottle that has a head to which a microfibre cloth can be attached.
 This makes it easy to apply the cleaning product evenly and will lift off stubborn stains and marks.
 If your window vac doesn’t have this, you will need to wash the window with detergent and water and then use the vacuum to suck up the dirty water.

-Most window vac manufacturers sell a suitable detergent to use with their products and these have been designed to produce sparkling windows and a streak free shine on hard surfaces.
+Most window vac manufacturers sell a suitable detergent to use with their products – these have been designed to produce a streak-free shine on hard surfaces.
 However, you can also use washing up liquid and water, a diluted vinegar solution, or a window detergent.